cloudflare/cloudflare-docs/content/durable-objects/examples/durable-objects-typescript-rollup-es-modules.md

 weight: 16
 ---

-# Durable Objects TypeScript Rollup ES Modules template
+# Durable Objects TypeScript Rollup ES modules template

 Use this template to use TypeScript.